RunOnFlux/fluxd/README.md

 ### Building

-If you are building for Ubuntu 20.04 or Ubuntu 22.04 use the following to install the dependencies:
+If you are building for Ubuntu 20.04, Ubuntu 22.04 or Ubuntu 24.04 use the following to install the dependencies:

 ```
 sudo apt-get update && sudo apt-get upgrade -y